OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

     > [!NOTE]
     > After a user accepts this permissions request, they won't be prompted again in the future.

-6. The add-in reads data from the signed-in user's OneDrive for Business and writes file and folder names to the document.
+6. The add-in reads data from the signed-in user's OneDrive for Business and writes the names of the top 10 files and folders to the document.
 The following image shows an example of file and folder names written to an Excel worksheet.

     ![OneDrive for Business information in Excel worksheet](../images/sso-onedrive-info-excel.png)